List of Olivia Rodrigo live performances

-American singer Olivia Rodrigo has headlined two concert tours, supporting her studio albums.
-In 2022, Rodrigo embarked on her first concert tour, the Sour Tour, in support of her debut studio album Sour.
+The American singer-songwriter Olivia Rodrigo has headlined three concert tours supporting her studio albums.
+In 2022, she embarked on her first concert tour, the Sour Tour, in support of her debut studio album, Sour (2021).

-A month after the release of her follow-up album Guts (2023), Rodrigo hosted the stand-alone concert An Evening With Olivia Rodrigo, before then embarking on her first world arena tour, the Guts World Tour, in February 2024, touring Asia and Oceania for the first time.
-The Guts tour has grossed over $186 million, becoming the highest-grossing tour by an artist born in the 21st century.
+A month after the release of her follow-up album, Guts (2023), Rodrigo hosted the stand-alone concert An Evening With Olivia Rodrigo, before embarking on her first world arena tour, the Guts World Tour, in February 2024, touring Asia and Oceania for the first time.
+The Guts tour grossed over $209 million, becoming the highest-grossing tour by an artist born in the 21st century.
 During the tour she performed a sold-out show at the Philippine Arena, the world's largest indoor arena.
 The tour was filmed at various stops and the resulting Guts: World Tour movie was released by Netflix in October 2024.

-Aside from her concert tours, Rodrigo has performed at music festivals in the US and Europe, including appearances at the iHeartRadio, Austin City Limits and Glastonbury Festival, with dates scheduled at a bigger number of festivals across the globe from March to August 2025.
-In 2024, she performed at Coachella as a surprise guest for No Doubt's set.

 To promote Sour and Guts, Rodrigo has also appeared on various television broadcasts, performing both her own songs and covers of other artists' songs.
-Appearances include Saturday Night Live, Tiny Desk Concerts and Good Morning America, alongside promotions on various syndications in Japan.
+Appearances include Saturday Night Live, Tiny Desk Concerts, and Good Morning America, alongside promotions on various syndications in Japan.

-Rodrigo has performed at award shows where she and her work has received nominations, including the 2021 Brit Awards and MTV Video Music Awards, and the 2022 and 2024 Grammy Awards ceremonies.
+Aside from her concert tours, Rodrigo has performed at music festivals in the United States and Europe, including appearances at the IHeartRadio Music Festival and Glastonbury Festival.
+In 2024, she performed at Coachella as a surprise guest during No Doubt's set.
+In 2026, she launched the Daisy Chain Fields music festival, a charity festival dedicated to organizations that support women and girls.
+The line-up is all female and includes Rodrigo.
+Rodrigo has performed at award shows where she and her work received nominations, including the 2021 Brit Awards and MTV Video Music Awards and the 64th and 66th Annual Grammy Awards ceremonies.